 It’s important to remember that just because a credit card is branded for travelers, doesn’t necessarily mean it will get you the best cash-back deal for travel.
 Before you make that plane reservation, check to see if you have a card that offers more perks for that purchase.

 But also be aware that most offers contain restrictions, and be sure you read the fine print.
 Also, recheck just before you use the card — and see if you have to register your card or do anything special to ensure you get the discount or coverage you expect.
 If you will be required to file paperwork, make sure you know how to do that as well.
 It takes a little time to check credit card benefits, but doing so could potentially save you time, money and frustration down the road.

 As you take advantage of your credit card benefits, it’s important that you stay within a budget.
 Ideally, you would charge what you can pay in full in the next billing period, or at least carry a balance of no more than 30% of your available credit line (10% is even better), as using more than that may have a negative effect on your credit scores.
 You can keep an eye on how your spending affects your credit scores by monitoring them over time, which you can do for free using a tool like the Credit Report Card.

-At publishing time, Visa Signature, MasterCard World, Starwood Preferred Guest, American Express Gold Card, Platinum Card are offered through Credit.com product pages, and Credit.com may be compensated if our users apply and ultimately sign up for this card.
+At publishing time, Visa Signature, MasterCard World, Starwood Preferred Guest, American Express Gold Card, Platinum Card are offered through Credit.com product pages, and Credit.com is compensated if our users apply and ultimately sign up for this card.
 However, this relationship does not result in any preferential editorial treatment.

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.